 The sheriff or police just handed you with a PFA based on lies and exaggerations.
-Your first thought is, how do I choose from the many PFA lawyers in my area?
+Your first thought is, how do I choose from the many local restraining order lawyers near me?
 If that is the case, contact me as soon as possible.
 I will help you understand how to fight a PFA.

 My practice area includes Bucks County, Montgomery County, and surrounding Pennsylvania Counties.
 I will actively protect your rights and begin building the most effective defense against the Plaintiff’s false PFA allegations.